Fast gradient-free optimization of excitations in variational quantum eigensolvers: Discussion

-The main motivation behind ExcitationSolve is to unite the benefits of quantum-aware optimization and physically-motivated ansätze composed of excitation operators.
-Due to the quantum-awareness in particular, ExcitationSolve improves over common gradient-based optimizers by informing updates globally instead of being limited to the local vicinity -- without imposing any resource overhead and, on top of that, circumventing any hyperparameter tuning.
-Specifically, reconstructing the energy landscape for a single parameter requires four energy evaluations, optimized by reusing the final minimal energy from the previous step, which matches the resource requirements for the four-term parameter-shift rule.
-Interestingly, the same resource-efficiency already can be observed with simpler rotations in Rotosolve.
-Table \ref{tab:resource_comparison} provides a detailed comparison.
-Even though approaches to compute analytical gradients for excitation operators with fewer shifts exist under specific conditions \cite{kottmann_FeasibleApproachAutomatically_2021} as presented in Sec.~\ref{sec:param_shift_rules}, they are less comparable due to the reliance on additional quantum circuit dressing.
-In the adaptive setting, we globalize the operator selection criterion with ExcitationSolve by using the same quantum resources more effectively compared to the original gradient criterion in ADAPT-VQE \cite{grimsley_AdaptiveVariationalAlgorithm_2019}.
+In the adaptive setting, we globally inform the operator selection criterion with ExcitationSolve by using the same quantum resources more effectively compared to the original gradient criterion in ADAPT-VQE \cite{grimsley_AdaptiveVariationalAlgorithm_2019}.
 We remark that any double excitation can be decomposed into a product of 8 Pauli rotations of the same angle \cite{barkoutsos_QuantumAlgorithmsElectronic_2018}.
 A naive application of SMO/Rotosolve to the Pauli decomposition leads to an overestimation of the Fourier order by a factor of 4.
 This further worsens for higher-order excitations where SMO exponentially overestimates the Fourier order.
 However, the more sophisticated decomposition of excitation operators into \emph{two} commuting self-inverse operators (cf.~Appendix~\ref{app:proofs} and Ref.~\cite{kottmann_FeasibleApproachAutomatically_2021}) reveals that ExcitationSolve can be interpreted as the double-occurrence case of SMO.

 Moreover, the relevance of ExcitationSolve is intrinsically linked to the advantages of employing physical ansätze using excitation operators.
 The significance of such ansätze lies in their ability to preserve essential physical quantities and symmetries.
 It could be argued that \emph{qubit tapering} \cite{bravyi_TaperingQubitsSimulate_2017, setia_ReducingQubitRequirements_2020} for hardware-efficient or problem-agnostic ansätze, i.e., composed of rotation gates, could achieve the same advantages, however qubit tapering conserves the particle numbers and spin symmetries only up to their parity.
 Note that ExcitationSolve natively handles excitation operators, independent of the actual decompositions, fermion-to-qubit mappings and simplifications of the ansatz to the quantum circuit.
 In addition, organizing the parameters in a problem-informed way via such physical excitation operators could lead to a simpler, more suggestive optimization landscape as it has been observed in other contexts \cite{wiersema_HereComesMathrmSU_2023}.
 Alternatively, the choice of physically-motivated ansätze can be interpreted as encoding an \emph{inductive bias}, and, hence, could effectively restrict the exponentially growing underlying Hilbert space.
 This potentially counteracts the emergence of so-called \emph{barren plateaus}, which would obstruct the practical use in realistic, large-scale problem sizes \cite{larocca_ReviewBarrenPlateaus_2024}.